robvk/dh-frontend-assignment/README.md

 ![Step 5](https://user-images.githubusercontent.com/23367061/71768605-c68b6980-2f17-11ea-89d1-75c64ea82ea3.png)

 Once a selection is made it is shown in the dropdown.

+#### Technical points to keep in mind
+* The component will be a part of multiple pages with multiple components.
+So make sure that it can be used by many components.
+That will mean that the component should accept a list of names and the currently selected name as a prop.
+Tip: place 2 underneath each other and see how that works.
+* The dropdown should always be visible, so you will have to reposition it if the default position goes outside of the window.
+The page should not get bigger because of the dropdown.

 #### Bonus points
 If you have built this all and still want to do more then you can get bonus points for implementing any of the following features: